rjones-lf/iroha/docs/source/getting_started/index.rst

   docker exec -it iroha /bin/bash

 Now you are in the interactive shell of Iroha's container again.
-We need to launch ``iroha-cli`` and pass an account name of desired user.
-In our example the account ``admin`` is already created in a ``test`` domain.
+We need to launch ``iroha-cli`` and pass an account name of the desired user.
+In our example, the account ``admin`` is already created in a ``test`` domain.
 Let's use this account to work with Iroha.